skip to content

 The focus of the restricted fishing tours licence is on eco-type activities, such as snorkelling or scuba diving, with limited fishing activity allowing only for fish to be caught and eaten as a meal during the course of the tour.
 Tour participants are not allowed to take captured fish home with them at the end of the tour.

-Aquatic tour fishing rules
+Fishing tour rules

 As a recreational fisher on a fishing tour or restricted fishing tour the same rules, including bag and size limits, apply to you as other recreational fishers (except in the West Coast Bioregion, where there are different boat possession rules for dhufish on charter boats).

-Aquatic tour legislation is outlined on the State Law Publisher website.
+Fishing tour legislation is outlined on the State Law Publisher website.

-Research and the aquatic tour sector
+Research and the fishing tour sector

 As part of their licence obligations, charter fishing operators provide us with monthly logbook records of all the fish their clients catch.